 In collaboration with Lars Tummers of Utrecht University, and Victor Bekkers and Evelien Vink of Erasmus University, The Netherlands, Musheno is completing a cross-national study of how social workers and teachers in The Netherlands and California cope with competing demands of 21st Century public service delivery.

 Musheno continues his work with Steven Maynard-Moody on the normative judgments and decision-making of state frontline workforces with new emphases on institutional analysis and cross-national comparisons.
 Recently, Gitte Sommer Harrits of Aarhus University in Denmark has joined them on this project.
-Musheno is also collaborating with Professor Xiaowei Zang of the City University of Hong Kong in a five-city field study of law abidance among urban police officers and supervisors in China.
+Musheno also collaborated with Professor Xiaowei Zang of the City University of Hong Kong in a five-city field study of law abidance among urban police officers and supervisors in China to produce “Exploring Frontline Work in China,” (with Xiaowei Zang), Public Administration (2017) (peer reviewed).